Single Women and Same Sex Couples

-Make an appointment to see Terri for an initial consultation to explore your options and plan treatment.
+Make an appointment at the clinic for an initial consultation to explore your options and plan treatment.

 You will also need an appointment with our counsellor Jane Knight to consider the implications of having a baby in this way, for example, how you will manage during pregnancy, the support you will have, bringing up your child while you are at work, or implications around using donor sperm and whether you intend to tell your child about their start in life.

 We will arrange a blood test and a scan to assess your ovarian reserve so that the right choice of treatment can be agreed.
 It may also be necessary to arrange a tubal patency assessment (to check the Fallopian tubes) or some other, minor screening tests depending on the type of treatment proposed.

 We hold regular FREE open evenings for anyone interested to find out more about having a baby on your own and same sex couples.

 Option 1 – Intra Uterine Insemination (IUI) in a natural cycle.

 Option 2 – Intra Uterine Insemination (IUI) in a stimulated cycle, using medications to stimulate your ovaries.